-The release of ChatGPT in late 2022 sparked a global desire to integrate data-driven Artificial Intelligence (AI), based on sophisticated modern machine-learning techniques, into as many domains as possible.
+The release of ChatGPT in late 2022 sparked a global desire to integrate data-driven Artificial Intelligence (AI), based on sophisticated modern machine learning techniques, into as many domains as possible.
 However, some domains seem resistant to integrating this type of AI into their workflow.
-For some domains, machine learning is not a suitable approach, and for others, there is an established skepticism to the technology.
+For some domains, machine learning is not a suitable approach, and for others, there is an established scepticism to the technology.

 The domain of law exhibits both types of resistance.
-Firstly, in many legal systems, there is a requirement for an explanation of judgments~\cite{ml_law_req}, and it is not clear from precedent whether the explanation has to be the specific reason for the judgments or just a possible reason behind the judgment.
-It can be argued that machine learning techniques, in their current form of generative and deep neural networks, can only to provide the latter.
-Secondly, legal systems are traditionally based on discussion and argumentation, which clashes with AI systems that can only provide definitive answers without any form of justification.
+First, in many legal systems, there is a mandate for an explanation of judgments~\cite{ml_law_req}, and it is unclear from precedent whether the explanation has to be the specific reason for the judgment or just a possible reason behind the judgment.
+It can be argued that machine learning techniques, in the form of generative and deep neural networks, can only provide the latter.
+Second, legal systems are traditionally based on discussion and argumentation, which clashes with AI systems that only provide definitive answers without justification.

 One possible approach to overcome these issues is to revert to more traditional forms of AI, in the form of expert systems.
-Expert system provide symbolic reasoning using theoretically understood, sound inference algorithms and a knowledge base.
-They also can provide a trace of their inference process, allowing us to scrutinize the reasoning behind its answers and even in some sense argue with the system.
-However, the knowledge base must typically be tailored for the specific application in mind, so that the system can reason within the domain of that application in a similar to how an expert might reason.
+Expert systems provide symbolic reasoning using a knowledge base and a theoretically understood, sound inference algorithm.
+They also can provide a trace of their inference process, allowing us to scrutinize the reasoning behind its answers and, in some sense, argue with the system.
+However, the knowledge base must typically be tailored for the specific application in mind, so the system can reason within the domain of that application similar to how an expert might reason.
 This makes building expert systems very time-consuming.
-Another known limitation is that expert systems typically suffer from an interface problem, and using them often requires dedicated training -- severely limiting their widespread usage.
+Another known limitation is that expert systems typically suffer from an interface problem, and using them often requires dedicated training -- limiting their widespread usage~\cite{no_new_expert_systems}.

-\paragraph{This work.} We present \CoolToolName,\footnote{\emph{Færdsel} is the Danish word for traffic.} an expert system designed to assist legal experts working with cases regarding possible violations of Danish traffic law.
-Specifically, \CoolToolName{} looks for arguments supporting that a defendant has broken specific paragraphs of the Danish traffic law, both taking into account the law itself and similar cases that may be relevant.
-The goal of \CoolToolName{} is not to make any decisions, but rather to provide meaningful and extensive input to those agents who will actually make the decisions -- in the same way that a legal aid would.